Welcome to the Wells Festival of Literature, set up in 1992 to promote the love of books and of reading throughout the community.

 Our main objective is to promote the enjoyment and excitement of books and to encourage a love of the written word.
 We do this by bringing to Wells a wide range of international, national and local writers to entertain, challenge, inspire and inform audiences of all ages and tastes.
 This extensive selection of events does not pose a dilemma for our audience; unlike many other literary festivals, no two events run at the same time, so it is possible (if ambitious!) to attend every single one.

 In 2020 we ran a hybrid Festival with a mix of live and ‘virtual’ events, all of them live-streamed.
 The formula proved extremely successful and attracted audiences from outside our usual catchment area.
 In 2021 we also offered a choice, allowing our audiences to attend in person or to watch from home.
-Events were also available to view after the Festival had ended, a benefit we would very much like to repeat in the future if circumstances allow.

-The Festival also runs an active education programme which works closely with local schools to help develop a love of literature from an early age.
+This will enable us to build on our active education programme which works closely with local schools to help develop a love of literature from an early age.
 In addition, we are committed supporters of the literacy charity Coram Beanstalk.
 And our hugely popular writing competitions attract entries from all over the world.